 But for most of the migrants, these parks are just a rest stop after crossing those big stretches of water.
 Their destination may be much further north: the boreal forest.

 The boreal forest is vast.
 One of the largest ecosystems in the world, it encircles the globe’s northern reaches, from Europe to Russia to Canada.
 More than half of Ontario’s forest cover is boreal forest.

 The word “boreal” means northern, so climate is a big factor in how this ecosystem functions and what species of plants and animals live in it.
 Long and cold winters mean that to survive year-round, you have to be tough.

 For plants, it means that there are fewer species in the forest – only those adapted to living in cold climates can make it.
 The list of trees in our boreal forest is pretty short: Jack pine, poplar (like trembling aspen), white birch, black spruce, and white spruce are the main species.

 The same goes for many animals – they have to be able to stand the cold winters, so they either hibernate (like turtles, frogs and bears), grow thick fur like lynx, fox and wolves, or develop other survival strategies.

 However, many birds can escape the cold, flying south to where the climate is warm and food plentiful all year.
-Some stay put and live in the boreal year-round like great gray owls, boreal chickadees, and gray jays, but the majority of birds migrate.
+Some stay put and live in the boreal year-round like great gray owls, boreal chickadees, and Canada jays, but the majority of birds migrate.